 The difficult crossing

 Taqí Khán had a dear friend to whom he longed to talk about his Faith, but his friend, Ishráq, was a very strict Muslim who would not tolerate any mention of the Bahá’ís or their religion which he considered to be sheer heresy.
 So prejudiced was he against the new Faith that, had he known his friend Taqí Khán to be a Bahá’í, he would have broken off his friendship with him and refused to see him any more.
 Even when Taqí Khán, once in a while and with extreme caution, made some reference to the Cause, Ishráq would be so upset that he would stop talking to his friend.
-Taqí Khán, however, drawn by his devotion to Ishráq. would do everything in his power to regain his goodwill and all would be well between them until, unable to restrain himself, Taqí Khán would refer to the subject again.
+Taqí Khán, however, drawn by his devotion to Ishráq, would do everything in his power to regain his goodwill and all would be well between them until, unable to restrain himself, Taqí Khán would refer to the subject again.

 This went on for some time, but the friendship between the two men grew despite the repeated separations which took place.
 Taqí Khán, whose shop was far from where Ishráq worked, moved into a new place in order to be close to his friend and they spent much of their time together.
 Having by now lost all hope of being able to talk to Ishráq about the Bahá’í Faith himself, Taqí Khán decided to introduce him to a fellow-believer who might prove to be more fortunate in approaching the subject with him.
 The one he chose for Ishráq to meet was Adíb, a distinguished and learned Bahá’í who had been a noted Muslim clergyman before, and whose turban and cloak—signs of knowledge and authority as far as religious matters were concerned—made a good impression on Ishráq when he first went to see him with Taqí Khán.
 It was Adíb’s personal behaviour and genuine kindness, however, which won Ishráq’s great admiration and moved him to ask, before they rose to go, whether he might be permitted to repeat the visit.
 Adíb assured him that he would always be welcomed in his house and that it would not be necessary for him to make any special appointment beforehand.